42. The Walls Of Dis, Virgil's Limits, and Our Poet's Folly: INFERNO, Canto VIII, Lines 64 - 96

 The flaming minarets at the walls of Dis.

-Our pilgrim, Dante and his guide, Virgil, have made it across Styx, leaving behind Filippo Argenti and the wrathful or sullen.
-Our main characters have now come to the iron walls of Dis, the city of hell, complete with its flaming minarets.
+Our pilgrim and his guide have made it across Styx, leaving behind Filippo Argenti, the wrathful, and the sullen.
+Our main characters have now come to the iron walls of Dis, the city of hell, with its flaming minarets.

 This is more than that a geopolitical barrier.
 It’s also a literary barrier.
 Aeneas got no farther than the walls of Dis in his descent into the afterlife.
-So here's the farthest point that Virgil's imagination could go.
+So here's the farthest point that Virgil's imagination went.

-Our poet, however, must go on.
+Our poet must go further.
 Does he rally his bravado?
-No, his folly bears in on him.
+No, his folly may well bear in on the pilgrim.

 To support this work, consider a one-time donation or a small monthly stipend, using the PayPal link below.